oktavilla/hopp-docs/docs/information-design-templates/components-and-containers-teaser.md

 The platform will use the Promotion Image or fallback to the main image of the Content Item.

 ## Text
-The platform will use the Promotion Text or fallback to the Content Item Lead (may be truncated).
+The platform will use the Promotion Text or fallback to a short version of the Content Item Lead.

+### Fallback rules

+If no Promotion Text is available, the Content Item Lead is sliced after the last word within 80 character.
+If the text isn't a complete sentence after slicing (e.g. ends with ".", "!" or "?"), the text is suffixed with "…".

 ## Bylines